AnuGill/Food_Truck_Locator/README.md

 # Description:
 This app is for the users who want to use the food truck servies nearby and also to track the current location of the food truck.
 This project focuses on developing this android application by using the Kotlin, SQL Server and Firebase for cloud connectivity and install this on the Android devices.
 It can be used for either single or bulk order based on the type of the user.
+Language used : Kotlin\
+Development Tool : Android Studio\
+Database used: Firebase ( Cloud application by Google)

 # Instruction:
 User installs this app Food Truck Locator.\